 Yes, knives can be recycled.
-You just need to take them to your local recycling center and drop them off.
-Don’t put any sharp objects into a recycling bin as they can injure the people that come to collect them.
+You must take them to your local recycling center and drop them off.
+Please don’t put any sharp objects into a recycling bin as they can injure the people that come to collect them.

 Can You Recycle Knives?

 You absolutely can.
-In fact, it is probably much simpler to get your knives recycled than you make think.
+It is probably much simpler to recycle your knives than you think.

-If you head to your local recycling center, they will be able to take the knives from you and put them in with the metal recycling.
+If you head to your local recycling center, they can take the knives from you and put them in with the metal recycling.

-The knives that have been added to the metal recycling will be melted down and reused in pretty much any project that requires metal.
-Honestly, knives (and other metals) are among the easiest things to recycle, so you really are not going to have any problems there.
+The knives added to the metal recycling will be melted down and reused in any project requiring metal.
+Honestly, knives (and other metals) are among the easiest things to recycle so you won’t have any problems.

 It is important to remember that knives can still be recycled, even if they have a plastic or wooden handle.
-We will discuss more about that in the next section.
+We will discuss more in the next section.

 Where Do You Recycle Knives?

 You will not be able to leave your knives by the side of the road.
-As far as we know, there are no places in the United States that will collect metal curbside.
-This is because metal is so infrequently recycled that this wouldn’t really make sense.
+As far as we know, no place in the United States will collect metal curbside.
+This is because metal is so infrequently recycled that this wouldn’t make sense.

 Instead, you will need to head to your local recycling center.
 Almost every single recycling center or town dump will accept metal for recycling.

-However, it is important that you do not just put the knives into the big containers for mixed metal.
-Well, at least not if the knife has a bit of plastic for the handle.
-Purely metal knives can be added to the mixed metal recycling with no problems.
+However, you mustn’t just put the knives into the big containers for mixed metal.
+Well, at least not if the blade has a bit of plastic for the handle.
+Purely metal knives can be added to mixed metal recycling with no problems.

-If you have knives with either a plastic or wooden handle, then make sure that you inform one of the staff members.
+If you have knives with plastic or wooden handle, inform one of the staff members.
 They will likely ask you to hand them over.

 This will allow them to do a small amount of extra processing before the knives are recycled.
-This will normally involve them cutting the handle off with some tools.
-This will allow them to recycle the two different components of the knife.
+This will typically involve them cutting the handle off with some tools.
+This will allow them to reclaim the two different components of the blade.

 Does Goodwill Accept Old Kitchen Knives?

-Goodwill accepts old kitchen knives making it a great way to get rid of your old knives and pass some saving on to someone that may need a little help.
-They don’t accept anything other than kitchen knives so don’t try to bring hunting or fishing knives to Goodwill.
+Goodwill accepts old kitchen knives making it a great way to get rid of your old blades and pass some savings on to someone that may need a little help.
+They don’t accept anything other than kitchen knives, so don’t try to bring hunting or fishing knives to Goodwill.